 - This procedure is not suitable for patients who are overweight or have considerable skin laxity.
 (2)

-- A single session lasts between 1 to 3 hours.
+- A single session lasts from one to three hours.

-- The device has only one applicator.
-So if you are targeting 2 areas (e.g. both love handles) you will need to be there for double the time as one area is treated at a time.
+- The device has only one applicator, so if you are targeting two areas (e.g. both love handles) you will need to be there for double the time, as one area is treated at a time.

-- Expectations have to be realistic: it is crucial to understand that the results are not as drastic as a liposuction.
+- Expectations have to be realistic; it’s crucial to understand that the results are not as drastic as a liposuction.

 - The CoolSculpting™ makers do not recommend that the procedure be used as a treatment for cellulite.